aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 1. If the denominators are the same, then the formulas simplify to become:
     1. a/e + c/e = (a + c)/e
     2. a/e &minus; c/e = (a &minus; c)/e

-Explanation of Procedures:

-1. To add or subtract fractions, get the denominators to be the same, and then add or subtract the numerators.
-2. So in general when denominators are not the same, cross multiplication technique is used to make the denominators the same.
-3. So a/b &plusmn; c/d = (a &times; d)/(b &times; d) &plusmn; (b &times; c)/(b &times; d) = (a &times; d &plusmn; b &times; c)/(b &times; d)

 Examples: